The Oriel Windfarm

 • access to existing grid infrastructure

-Only few sites in Ireland that meet these criteria.
+Only a few sites in Ireland meet these criteria.

 In 2010 Oriel was granted a conditional Foreshore Lease to construct an offshore wind farm in the waters to the east of Dundalk Bay.
 The project was delayed due to market conditions and the collapse of the economy.

 The new project team has spent the last two years updating environmental surveys and technical data.
 The final updated design of the Oriel wind farm will be established following further study and public engagement.
-The project will be up to 370 MW in capacity.
-It will be located between 6 and 22km from the coast.
+The project will have up to 370 MW in production capacity and will be located between 6 and 22km from the coast.

-Oriel expect to apply for consent to the relevant planning authorities in 2021.
-The consent application will be supported by a detailed planning drawings, Environmental Impact Assessment Report and Natura Impact Statement.
+Oriel expect to apply for consent to the relevant planning authorities in 2022.
+The consent application will be supported by detailed planning drawings, Environmental Impact Assessment Report and Natura Impact Statement.